cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 - [ ] after `spawn_time`, request `ConsumerGenesis` from the `provider` and place it in `<CURRENT_USER_HOME_DIR>/.sovereign/config/genesis.json`
 - [ ] upgrade the binary to the one listed in your `UpgradeProposal`

-The chain starts after at least 66.67% of sovereign voting power comes online.
+The chain starts after at least 66.67% of standalone voting power comes online.
 The consumer chain is considered interchain secured once the "old" validator set signs a couple of blocks and transfers control to the `provider` validator set.

 - [ ] provide a repo with onboarding instructions for validators (it should already be listed in the proposal)
 - [ ] genesis.json after `spawn_time` obtained from `provider` (MUST contain the initial validator set)